lhcjun/social-media-pic/CONTRIBUTING.md

 - Chat with another user
 - Private account (only followers can see the posts)
-- Performance Optimized (ex. infinite scroll on post)
+- Performance optimized (ex. infinite scroll on post)
 - Notification
 - Tests
+- Dark mode
 - Others...

 To avoid conflict, please create an issue before you start, or leave a comment if there is already one.